Symbol1/Symbol1.github.io/README.md

 is to appear in SIAM Journal on Applied Algebra and Geometry.

-[*Log-logarithmic Time Pruned Polar Coding*](https://doi.org/10.1109/TIT.2020.3041523) is in IEEE Transactions on Information Theory, March 2021.
+[*Log-logarithmic Time Pruned Polar Coding*](https://doi.org/10.1109/TIT.2020.3041523) is in IEEE Transactions on Information Theory, 2021 March.

-[*Polar Codes' Simplicity, Random Codes' Durability*](https://doi.org/10.1109/TIT.2020.3041570) is in IEEE Transactions on Information Theory, March 2021.
+[*Polar Codes' Simplicity, Random Codes' Durability*](https://doi.org/10.1109/TIT.2020.3041570) is in IEEE Transactions on Information Theory, 2021 March.

 ## Education & Positions